its-ireese/Portfolio_Project/README.md

 # Portfolio_Project
 This is quick final assignment from the IBM Full Stack cert.
+Also this directory has all of the images used.